iiljina/iiljina.github.io/_projects/6-Glastonbury_Close_Circle_Proposal.md

     position="left"
 %}

-As a first group project of the Event Management Postgraduate course, we had to come up witha  side event at glastonbury Festival, which would bring the artists closer to the audience.
+As a first group project of the Event Management Postgraduate course, we had to come up with a side event at Glastonbury Festival, which would bring the artists closer to the audience.
 We developed and proposed a concept of a living room concert, inviting the audience to step into the world of the artist and join his or her close circle.

 I massively enjoyed developing Close Circle concept while working on the production plan and details, social media plan and event evaluation,